toddheitmann/toddheitmann.com/content/blog/technology/two-months-with-the-apple-watch.md

 Overall, I enjoy and use my Apple Watch every day as I easily view information, with the flick if the wrist.
 While sometimes I miss the social aspect of the Fitbit, the Apple Watch meets my needs in a more practical way.

 Do you enjoy using the Apple Watch and have found a great community app full of engagement?
 Feel something from this discussion is missing?
-Reach out on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com).
+Reach out on twitter [@toddheitmann](https://twitter.com/toddheitmann).